 Bonus rewards for mobile payments aim to win over users

-Issuers want their cards top of wallet; now they want to be your default payment app
+Issuers want their cards to be top of wallet AND your default payment app

 Writes about personal finance and blogs at "The Funny Money Blog."